statlucy/CSAS2025_intro_to_R/ReadMe.md

 ## Prerequisites

-A laptop with R/RStudio installed; previous experience using R is NOT required; basic programming knowledge would be helpful but NOT required.
+* A laptop with R/RStudio installed
+* Previous experience using R is NOT required
+* Basic programming knowledge would be helpful but NOT required.